 To see what we do with our money, please see the attachments to the bottom of the page.

 PE and Sport Premium Funding

-Auriol Junior School receives the PE and Sport Premium Funding for 2017 to 2018.
-As a school with 17 or more eligible pupils, Auriol will receive £16,000 and an additional payment of £10 per pupil for the academic year 2019-2020.
+As a school with 17 or more eligible pupils, Auriol will receive funding of £16,000 and an additional payment of £10 per pupil for the academic year 2019-2020.

-As outlined on gov.uk, schools must use the funding to make additional and sustainable improvements to the quality of PE and sport you offer.
+As outlined on gov.uk, schools must use the funding to make additional and sustainable improvements to the quality of their physical education (PE), physical activity and sport.

 This means that you should use the premium to:

 - develop or add to the PE, physical activity and sport that your school provides

 - build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years

 Schools should use the premium to secure improvements in the following 5 key indicators: